ionos-cloud/ionosctl/README.md

 # IONOSCTL CLI

+---
+### Warning: API Basic Authentication Deprecation Notice
+Effective March 15, 2024, IONOS account holders using 2-Factor Authentication will no longer be able to utilize Basic Authentication for accessing our APIs, SDKs, and all related tools.
+Token creation and deletion via APIs and ionosCTL will also be restricted.

+Affected users are required to switch to token-based authorization.
+These tokens will be accessible through our new Token Manager in the Data Center Designer, launching at the beginning of February 2024.

+---

 ## Overview

 IonosCTL is a tool to help you manage your Ionos Cloud resources directly from your terminal.